AbdouBKS/projects_base/README.md

 # projects_base

-this repository contain the base i use to my C project with my own lib.
+this repository contain the base I use for my C project with my own lib.